jaketaranov/jaketaranov.github.io/_projects/4_project.md

 I have always had a natural curiosity with space, and I was fortunate enough to explore this curiousity with some electivates taken at UVIC (ASTR 101, 102).
 Along with my ambition to learn C++, this project was a great learning experience for both.

 ## Input
-The program reads in a json file specified via command line arguments that specifies the bodies and other parameters in the simulation.
+The program reads in a json file specified via command line arguments that lists the attributes bodies and other general parameters in the simulation.

 ```json